vijaysetia/INDIA_ITR_FA_CALCULATOR_STOCKS/README.md

 - Execute the script by specifying the relevant year as an argument.
 This will generate a `.csv` file corresponding to the selected year.
 The script can be reused in subsequent years by adding new vests and running it again with the updated year.
 For example, to prepare the return for **FY 2024–25**, use **2024** as the argument.
 - The generated `.csv` file can then be uploaded to the **A3 section** of the FA schedule.

-**🧪 Comprehensive Testing**: This project includes a robust test suite with 15 test scenarios covering core calculations, command-line options, error handling, and edge cases.
+**🧪 Comprehensive Testing**: This project includes a robust test suite with 24 test scenarios covering core calculations, command-line options, data fetching, error handling, and edge cases.
 See the [Testing section](#-testing) for details.

 ### 🔎 Notes
 - Ensure that the vest and sales data entered in the JSON files are accurate, as errors will directly impact the generated report.